Calcutta Auctions: A Brainy Spin on a March Madness Bracket

 - The opening bid for each team (and the group option) is $10.

-- All bids must be incremental, with a minimum increment of $10
+- All bids must be incremental, with an increment of $10.

 The percentages below reflect the portion of the total pot prospective team owners receive: